Local Government Elections (Referendum) Bill [HL]

 Overview

-This bill mandates the creation of a new bill within 12 months, establishing a process for referendums on implementing proportional representation (PR) in local government elections in England.
-These referendums would only occur if a 10% petition of electors and a resolution from the local government body are both in favor.
+This bill mandates the Secretary of State to introduce a new bill within 12 months, creating a process for holding referendums on proportional representation (PR) in local government elections in England.
+These referendums would only be held if a 10% petition of electors and a resolution from the local government body are both in favour.

 Description

-This bill requires the Secretary of State to draft a new bill to create a framework for holding referendums on changing the voting system for local government elections in England to proportional representation.
+This bill requires the creation of a future bill which will establish the framework for local referendums on the introduction of proportional representation (PR) for local government elections in England.

 Triggering a Referendum